jamesheald/COIN/README.md

 #### Fit group average data

-To fit the COIN model to group average data, create an array of objects (one object per participant).
-For example, to create an array of objects for a group of P participants:
+To fit the COIN model to group average data, create an array of objects (one object per participant):
 ```
-for p = 1:P
+for p = 1:P % loop over participants

+    % object for participant p
     obj(p) = COIN;

+    % parameters (same for all participants)
+    obj(p).sigmaQ = 0.0089;                          % standard deviation of process noise
+    obj(p).adMu = [0.9425 0]                         % mean of prior of retention and drift
+    obj(p).adLambda = diag([837.1539 1.2227e+03].^2) % precision of prior of retention and drift
+    obj(p).sigmaM = 0.0182                           % standard deviation of motor noise
+    obj(p).alpha = 8.9556                            % alpha hyperparameter of the Chinese restaurant franchise for the context
+    obj(p).rho = 0.2501                              % rho (self-transition) hyperparameter of the Chinese restaurant franchise for the context

+    % paradigm for participant p
+    obj(p).x = ...;

+    % adaptation for participant p
+    obj(p).adaptation = ...;

 end
 ```
-Each object should have the same model parameters but different adaptation data.
-The adaptation data and paradigm (perturbations, sensory cues) of each object should be appropriate for the participant.

-Each object in the array should its own adaptation data and a paradigm (perturbations, sensory cues) participant.

-It is assumed that there an equal number of adaptation measurements per participant.
-The i-th average adaptation data point is the average of the i-th adaptation data point of each participant.

-The objective_COIN method can then be called:
+After the object array has been created, the objective_COIN method can be called:
 ```
 o = obj.objective_COIN;
 ```
-and run the model by calling the run_COIN method on object obj:
+It is assumed that there an equal number of adaptation measurements per participant.
+The i-th average adaptation data point is the average of the i-th adaptation data point of each participant.

+The adaptation data and paradigm (perturbations, sensory cues) associated with each object should be appropriate for the participant.

+Each object should have the same model parameters but different adaptation data.

+Each object in the array should its own adaptation data and a paradigm (perturbations, sensory cues) participant.

 ### Inferring internal representations of the COIN model fit to adaptation data